algosup/2022-2023-project-1-smart-signage-Project-3-group/Technical.md

-After these explanations about why we use Lora protocole, we are going to explain the different algorithm :
+After these explanations about why we use Lora protocole, we are going to explain the different algorithm. <br>
+Just before we will explain how to flash the bluepill

+**Connection**<br>
+Connect the TX pin of the converter to PA10 of the BluePill<br>
+Connect the RX pin of the converter to PA9 of the BluePill<br>
+Connect the 3.3v pin of the converter to 3.3v of the BluePill<br>
+Connect the GND pin of the converter to GND of the BluePill

+**Activate the flash mode**<br>
+Set the BOOT0 jumper to 1<br>
+Set the jumper BOOT1 to 0<br>
+Briefly press the Reset button and release.<br>

+The bluepill is now in bootloader mode and waiting for commands.

 | Explanation                  | Algorithm     |